Anomeric effect: Influences

 While the anomeric effect is a general explanation for this type of stabilization for a molecule, the type and amount of stabilization can be affected by the substituents being examined as well as the solvent being studied.

 Substituent effect

 In a closed system, there is a difference observed in the anomeric effect for different substituents on a cyclohexane or tetrahydropyran ring (Y=Oxygen).
 When X=OH, the generic anomeric effect can be seen, as previously explained.
-When X=CN, the same results are seen, where the equitorial position is preferred on the cyclohexane ring, but the axial position is preferred on the tetrahydropyran ring.
+When X=CN, the same results are seen, where the equatorial position is preferred on the cyclohexane ring, but the axial position is preferred on the tetrahydropyran ring.
 This is consistent with the anomeric effect stabilization.
 When X=F, the anomeric effect is in fact observed for both rings.
 However, when X=NH_{2}, no anomeric effect stabilization is observed and both systems prefer the equatorial position.
 This is attributed to both sterics and an effect called the reverse anomeric effect (see below).